Living From the Inside Out: Building a Life that’s Truly Yours

 Here's another distinction that matters: values aren't goals.

 Goals are destinations.
-They sound like: lose 5 pounds; get that job; finish this project; reach that summit; publish this article.
+They sound like: run a marathon; get that job; finish this project; reach that summit; publish this article.
 You can check them off a list - you either reach them or you don't.

 Values are directions.
-They sound more like: moving and nourishing my body in ways that feel good; being present with my loved ones; creating a home that feels like me; writing honestly on topics that matter to me.
+They sound more like: moving and nourishing my body in ways that feel good; being present with my loved ones; creating a home that feels like me; being present, compassionate, and honest with my clients; writing authentically on topics that matter to me.
 We never really check them off - we live them out, every day, imperfectly.

 Think of two people hiking the same mountain.
 One has a goal: reach the summit.
-The other has a value: be present in nature, move at a pace that feels good, challenge myself and enjoy the ride.
+The other has a value: be present in nature, challenge myself and enjoy the ride.

 It starts raining halfway up, trails get muddy, the pace slows.
 Both decide to turn back.